ccmxy/Chatting_with_Sockets/readme.md

 1. Open two different linux command line windows in this directory

 2. Enter `./makefile` into command line
-  +If there are permissions issues than first enter `./makefile chmod 777` and try again
+  *If there are permissions issues than first enter `./makefile chmod 777` and try again*

 ### Using python server: